Are You New Here? Frequently asked Questions

 How do I know what is going on?
 Each Friday we send out our ‘Union Digest’ email.
 In it you will find the most up-to-date information on news and events related to church life.
 We also have a Facebook page that is updated now and then, but the Union Digest shows up in your inbox each week.

 Is there a dress code?
 Yes, we do require that you wear clothes.
 Really, just come as you are.
 Some folks dress casually while others get dressed up in their Sunday best.
 Just wear whatever you are comfortable with.
 The important thing is that you’re here.
+We have a “come as you are” atmosphere.

 Can a guest take communion?
 Yes.
 We usually celebrate communion on the first Sunday of the month.
 Communion is a tangible reminder and experience of God’s gift to us in Jesus Christ.
 We practice an ‘open table’ where anyone is welcome to share in communion, whether they are a church member or not.
 There are no prerequisites or requirements.
 Jesus didn’t make them, so neither do we.